 Lancaster University is offering over 100 scholarships worth £10,000 each as part of a government initiative to offer additional support for students wishing to progress to Master’s level study.
 The Scheme is open to UK/EU students who began their studies after 1st September 2012.

 There are specific criteria that must be satisfied in order to qualify for one of these awards, and initially we would ask you to consider the following, all of which must be met.
 You must be:

-- progressing from an undergraduate course (in the UK) for which you were charged the higher tuition fee applying since 2012/13
+- progressing from an undergraduate course (in the UK) for which you were charged the higher tuition fee applying since 2012/13 and

-- not in receipt of undergraduate fee subsidies from Student finance Wales, Student Awards Agency for Scotland (SAAS) or Student Finance Northern Ireland
+- not in receipt of undergraduate fee subsidies from Student finance Wales, Student Awards Agency for Scotland (SAAS) or Student Finance Northern Ireland and

-- in receipt of an academic offer to undertake a Master’s * course in any subject
+- in receipt of an academic offer to undertake a Master’s * course in any subject and

-- intending to study full-time, or part-time for a maximum of two years
+- intending to study full-time, or part-time for a maximum of two years and

-- domiciled in the UK or European Union (EU) and paying the UK/EU tuition fee rate
+- domiciled in the UK or European Union (EU) and paying the UK/EU tuition fee rate and

-- not already qualified at masters level or above?
+- not already qualified at masters level or above

 *PG Diplomas and PG Certificates are not covered by this Scheme, nor are Master’s courses which are funded by other public bodies.
 MRes courses for which a majority of the degree is based on independent research and is categorised by the University as a research programme are also not included in the Scheme.